SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Before you leave your car, make sure to review their regulations.
 These change frequently, as well as the pricing, so confirm that they offer 24-hour parking and what the daily rate is before you leave your car.

 Most people taking cruises from San Francisco enjoy staying a night or two before or after their visit.
-There are quite a few fun activities and attractions here, so, if you can, I recommend extending your visit out a little to explore SF.
+There are quite a few fun activities and attractions here, so, if you can, I recommend extending your trip dates a little to explore SF.

 Also, it's best to stay in Fisherman's Wharf.
 It's an easy walk, cab ride, or streetcar ride to Pier 27.
 Here are a few of the best options.